muskanchouhan7/BlogMaster-CRUD/README.md

-# Blog-MongoDB
+# BlogMaster
-Blog-MongoDB is a full-featured blog management system built using Node.js and MongoDB.
+BlogMaster is a full-featured blog management system built using Node.js and MongoDB.
 It supports CRUD operations on blog posts and includes image upload functionality for enriching content.

 ## Features
 - Create, Read, Update, Delete: Perform full CRUD operations on blog posts.